linode/docs/docs/guides/development/concepts/scripting-languages/index.md

 ## Why Scripting Languages?

 Scripting languages are not for every programming need.
-But they certainly have characteristics that make them exception for plenty of programming tasks.
+But they certainly have characteristics that make them exceptional for plenty of programming tasks.

-To help you decide, what follows is a breakdown of some of the key reasons for using a scripting language:
+To help you decide when you should use scripting languages, what follows is a breakdown of some of the key reasons for doing so:

 - Portability.
 Usually, you can run a script anywhere you can run the script's interpreter.
-So, for instance, you can run JavaScript in web browsers regardless of the operating system, and you can run Python through the Python interpreters that are ubiquitous across all major operating systems.
+So, for instance, you can run JavaScript in any popular modern web browser regardless of the operating system, and you can run Python through the Python interpreters that are ubiquitous across all major operating systems.

 - Simplicity.
-You do not have to wait for compiling, nor do you have to wade through some of the issues that can arise with compiled code.
+You do not have to wait for compiling, nor do you have to wade through some of the issues that can arise during compilation.
 Moreover, scripting languages often take a high-level approach, making code easier to read.
 These factors make scripting languages excellent choices for one-off tasks, small applications, or supplementary programs.

 - Learning.
 The high-level syntax used by many scripting languages makes them easier to read and more approachable for newcomers.
 Additionally, the fact that interpreted programs run immediately, without compilation, provides constant feedback.
 The time between making a mistake, recognizing it, and trying to fix it is narrowed, which can speed up learning.

-Contrast this with a breakdown of key characteristics showing the limitations of scripting languages:
+Contrast this with a breakdown of the key limitations of scripting languages:

 - Inefficiencies.
 Line-by-line interpreting has its conveniences, but it also means that scripting languages often lack the kinds of optimizations compiled languages have.